Southern New England Forests

-Provides diverse habitats for wildlife and native vegetation,
+Provides diverse habitat for native wildlife and vegetation,

-Provides recreational opportunities for mental and physical human health,
+Provides recreational opportunities for mental and physical health,

-Promotes a resilient forest landscape in the face of climate change.
+Creates a resilient forest landscape in the face of climate change

-This website is intended to help natural resource professionals, policy makers, and the general public understand wo we are, the value of the above goals, and how we work towards their achievement.
+This website is intended to help natural resource professionals, policy makers, and the general public understand who foresters are, the value of the above goals, and how foresters work to achieve them.

-As such, we are collecting and sharing information within this web-based toolbox.
-We hope you find it to be a helpful resource, one which fosters engagement between you and your forestry community.
+To that end, we are collecting and sharing information in this web-based toolbox.
+We hope you find it to be a helpful resource that engages you and the forests of your community.

 Please explore this site and contact us with your thoughts, questions, and ideas.
 Our contact information is at the bottom of the page, or you can reach us on social media.
 We look forward to hearing from you!